Neutron star with dark matter using vector portal: Results and discussion

+With these comments regarding the RMF model, we next discuss the EOS and the mass-radius relations for each of the four scenarios.
 Using the parameter sets (for DM matter in Table \ref{tab:dark_matter_model_params} and for hadronic matter in Table \ref{tab:hadronic_matter_model_params}), we calculate the EOS as defined in Eqs. (\ref{energy_density_nm}) and (\ref{pressure_nm}).
 Once the EOS is obtained, we numerically solve the TOV Eqs. (\ref{tov_pressure}) and (\ref{tov_mass}) along with the tidal deformability relation as given in Eq. (\ref{tidal_y}) simultaneously to obtain the mass-radius as well as tidal deformability-mass relations.
-In Figs. \ref{fig:EoS-mr-set1}-\ref{fig:EoS-mr-set3}, we present the EoSs (left-panel) and the corresponding mass radius relation (right-panel) for the three sets of DM parameters.
+In Figs. \ref{fig:EoS-mr-set1}-\ref{fig:EoS-mr-set4}, we present the EoSs (left-panel) and the corresponding mass radius relation (right-panel) for all the four sets of DM parameters.
 The results are presented alongside the purely hadronic NSs corresponding to 'without DM' case represented by the red solid line.
+Let us first discuss the behaviour of the EOSs for each of the four sets.
 As noted earlier, the mean field for the vector boson has negligible contribution to the pressure and energy density for heavier $Z^\prime$ mass.
 Thus, for such cases, the effect of DM on the EoSs in Figs. \ref{fig:EoS-mr-set1}-\ref{fig:EoS-mr-set2} is primarily determined by the DM matter mass ($M_{\chi} = 200\,\mbox{GeV},\ 1800\ {\rm GeV}$) and their densities i.e. the values of their corresponding fermi momenta $k_{F\chi}$.
-As may be noted from the EoSs , increasing the DM Fermi-momentum softens the EOS i.e. a reduction in pressure support and shifting the EOS to higher energy densities in all plots.
+As may be noted from the EoSs , increasing the DM Fermi-momentum softens the EOS i.e. a reduction in pressure support and shifting the EOS to higher energy densities in all the plots.
+Further, the impact of $k_{\rm F\chi}$ is more pronounced for higher DM mass.
+We may note here that this analysis considers only NS core and neglects the crust contributions.